usc-mrel/Improved_3DRT_Speech/README.md

  Code and data for generating reconstruction results for the original and proposed 3D methods in this paper: *Ziwei Zhao, Yongwan Lim, Dani Byrd, Shrikanth Narayanan, Krishna S. Nayak.
 "Improved 3D Real-Time MRI of Speech Production"*.
 Submitted to Mag.
 Reson.
 Med.

+ ## Set up

  To run this code, successfully installation of BART reconstruction toolbox is required.
 This code uses BART version of 0.4.03.
+ You can download the specific version here:  https://github.com/mrirecon/bart/releases/tag/v0.4.03.
- The installation guideline can be found here:  https://mrirecon.github.io/bart/.
+ The installation details can be found here:  https://github.com/mrirecon/bart-workshop/blob/master/doc/quick-install.md.
+ For more information about BART, please visit: https://mrirecon.github.io/bart/.

  ## Code Structure